 ____ Several (3-5) examples of your journalistic work.
 If you have professional or student publication clips, submit these.
 If you do not have published work, submit outstanding examples from class assignments.

-All the above items should be submitted to the department no later than by the publicized date – preferably sooner.
+All the above items should be submitted to the department no later than the publicized date – preferably sooner.
 We will check the applications and forward those that are eligible to The Tuscaloosa News for review.
-You may be called for an interview with The Tuscaloosa News.

-IF ACCEPTED, you will be expected to meet with your supervisor to discuss your schedule and job assignments.
-You will then submit the following items to the Journalism & Creative Media Department.
+IF ACCEPTED, you will be expected to meet with your supervisor to discuss your schedule and job assignments and submit the following items to the Journalism & Creative Media Department.

-for U of A Journalism & Creative Media Students
+for UA Journalism & Creative Media Dept. Students

 Purpose and conditions: